-Aahung’s Life Skills Based Education (LSBE) Program is a comprehensive curriculum, which introduces critical reproductive health information and management skills in line with the emerging capacity of the young person.
+Aahung’s Life Skills Based Education (LSBE) program is a comprehensive curriculum, which introduces critical reproductive health information and management skills in line with the emerging capacity of children and adolescents.

-In an environment where children and adolescents are not provided with timely information regarding their body, health and well being, Aahung’s LSBE program supports young people in accessing such information in a safe environment.
+In an environment where young people are not provided with timely information regarding their body, health and well being, our LSBE program supports young people in accessing such information in a safe environment.

-Starting from the early primary school years, Aahung’s programs focus on body protection and child sexual abuse (CSA) prevention by teaching children the power of “NO” and critical skills in communicating discomfort and mistreatment.
-Building on this momentum, content on the changing body and key skills such as communication, negotiation and conflict resolution are introduced to students in their middle school years.
-In addition, issues such as harassment and abuse are also discussed as many students, particularly girls, start to face sexual violence during their adolescent years.
-As young people become more mature in their thinking, reproductive health topics such as: HIV/AIDS, peer pressure, rights within the nikah nama, positive health seeking behaviours and the importance of planning a family are introduced and explored.
-Throughout, a great deal of emphasis is given to exploring issues of gender and power as these are key concepts which determine from an early age, reproductive health outcomes.
+Starting from the early primary school years, Aahung’s programs focus on body protection and child sexual abuse (CSA) prevention and critical skills in communicating discomfort and mistreatment.
+Building on this momentum, negotiation and conflict resolution skills are introduced to students in their middle school years, along with information on changes in the body during puberty and awareness about harassment and sexual abuse.
+As young people become more mature in their thinking, reproductive health topics such as HIV/AIDS, peer pressure, rights within the nikah nama, positive health seeking behaviors and the importance of planning a family are introduced and explored.
+The LSBE curriculum has a strong emphasis on exploring issues of gender and power as these are key concepts, which determine from an early age, reproductive health outcomes.

 The LSBE program operates predominantly through school systems in which administrative decision makers, teachers and the school community, including parents, are sensitized on the need for LSBE for promoting the well being of young people.

 We also engage with the youth in communities through partnerships with community-based organization using awareness raising activities such as theater performances, melas and mobile cinema campaigns.